Steve Wall: Acting

 While still at school in the west of Ireland, Wall developed an interest in acting and applied unsuccessfully to the main London drama schools.
 When college band New Testament went their separate ways in 1984, Wall approached the Druid Theatre Company, Galway for work.
 He had a small walk-on part in the 1984 production of Tom Murphy's On the Outside directed by Paul Brennan.
 He spent two years at Druid working as a trainee actor, stage assistant and sound operator, working on shows Conversations on a Homecoming and 'Tis Pity She's a Whore.
 He then moved to Dublin to pursue an acting career but after an unsuccessful year of finding work he decided to turn back to music and formed The Stunning in 1987.
 He still performs today with The Stunning and The Walls.

 He returned to acting in 2010 by attending acting workshops in The Factory, Dublin, now known as Bow Street Acting Academy.
 He scored his first role as Uncle Danny in the series Moone Boy for Sky TV and then went on to land parts in other TV series such as Vikings, Warrior, The Witcher, Raised by Wolves, Tin Star, and The South Westerlies.
 He landed the role of Chet Baker in the Dutch arthouse feature film My Foolish Heart about the jazz legend's final days in Amsterdam where he died in 1988.
 He featured in the 2022 western miniseries The English (BBC/Amazon) featuring Emily Blunt and Chaske Spencer, in which he plays the cowboy Thin Kelly.

 Denis Villeneuve cast him as Bashar, a Colonel-General of the Sardaukar in Dune: Part Two which premiered on 1 March 2024.

 Wall was offered the role of Pats Bocock in the Gaiety Theatre's production of the John B. Keane play Sive.
 It was his first stage performance.
 It opened on 27 January 2024 and ran until 16 March 2024.

+In 2024, he was cast as Lord Leo "Longthorn" Tyrell in the Game of Thrones prequel A Knight of the Seven Kingdoms.

 He has also done voiceover work.